Creating Crow's Nest Panels

 ~/.crow/panels/

-index.js # Panel manifest and handler
+weather.js # Panel manifest and handler

-The index.js file exports a panel manifest object:
+The panel file exports a manifest object:

 export default {